 Here are five legal issues that food truck owners commonly face:

 - Licenses and permits.
 Like any other business, food trucks require licenses and permits.
-While the number and wait period vary by location, many areas have a cap on the number of vendor permits they distribute in a certain amount of time.
+While the details vary by location, many areas have a cap on the number of vendor permits they distribute in a certain amount of time.
 Because food trucks are so popular these days, this can put a delay on your process.

 - Health and safety issues.
 Food trucks are essentially restaurants on wheels and thus are subject to the same health and safety regulations.
 The difficulty of maintaining or ensuring that everything is up to par for food trucks should be considered.
 For example, considering a food truck's limited space, is a brick oven in a truck safe?
 Can all the people crammed into one food truck properly clean with so little room?